 Students are expected to be honest and forthcoming during all student conduct inquiries and proceedings.
 Truthful testimony will be taken into consideration at the time of sanctioning.
-At the discretion of the Dean of Students or designee, if a student is involved in an investigation for an alleged violation of the Student Code of Conduct or with pending conduct charges requests a leave (e.g., study abroad, medical withdrawal, leave of absence) or withdrawal, the investigation and/or conduct process may be completed prior to the change in student status being approved or prior to or upon their return to the campus.
+At the discretion of the Vice President & Dean of Students or designee, except in cases where a formal complaint has been filed under 6.
+Sexual and Gender-Based Misconduct Policy, if a student is involved in an investigation for an alleged violation of the Student Code of Conduct or with pending conduct charges requests a leave (e.g., study abroad, medical withdrawal, leave of absence) or withdrawal, the investigation and/or conduct process may be completed prior to the change in student status being approved or prior to or upon their return to the campus.
+See 6.
+Sexual and Gender-Based Misconduct policy for policy when a respondent takes a leave after a formal complaint has been filed under that policy.
 If a student declines to participate in the conduct process, the University may conclude the process without the student's involvement, including issuing findings of responsibility and imposing sanctions.
 If a student takes a leave or withdraws prior to the completion of any sanctions, they must complete all required sanctions, except sanctions that are applicable to the student's time at the University, such as status sanctions or restrictions from activities or specific areas of campus, to be eligible to return from their leave or be granted readmission.
-The Student Code of Conduct is in effect throughout the calendar year even when classes are not in session due to break periods or summer sessions, when students are on a leave of absence, when students are participating in a study abroad program or University-sponsored trip/event, or when the University is closed.
+The Student Code of Conduct is in effect throughout the calendar year even when classes are not in session due to break periods or summer sessions, when students are on a leave of absence, when students are participating in a study abroad program or Universitysponsored trip/event, or when the University is closed.

 Loyola University Maryland uses a preponderance of the evidence standard to evaluate all alleged violations of the Student Code of Conduct.
-Any questions of interpretation regarding the student conduct process or Student Code of Conduct shall be referred to the Dean of Students or designee for final determination.
+Any questions of interpretation regarding the student conduct process or Student Code of Conduct shall be referred to the Vice President & Dean of Students or designee for final determination.